noahehall/theBookOfNoah/0current/databases/sql.md

   City varchar(255) DEFAULT 'Sandnes' #set a default value for a column CHECK (P_Id>0) #specify that P_id in this table must be greater than 0 );

+-- copy existing table + constraints into potentially new table CREATE TABLE IF NOT EXISTS new_table LIKE existing_table;
+INSERT new_table SELECT * FROM existing_table
+WHERE conditions; -- add for copying partial table

 ```